 On July 6, 1917, Matthias Erzberger of the Center Party gave a sensational speech in the Reichstag.
 He proved that the military gave false information on the effectiveness of submarine warfare and demanded consequences.
 Germany should strive for a negotiated peace with its enemies.
 On July 19, Erzberger introduced a peace resolution in the Reichstag.
 With a majority of votes, it passed.
 “Let us hope for the peace resolution, let us hope for a negotiated peace,” Lottie said.
 “Not with this High Command,” Matthias answered gloomily, “they want victory, whatever it may cost.
 Hindenburg and Ludendorff have conquered vast areas in the East and rule them with an iron fist, they will never abandon their annexations.
 Erzberger’s speech in the Reichstag outraged them.”

-Matthias was to be proven right.
-The High Command considered the peace resolution an admission of weakness.
-Chancellor von Bethmann-Hollweg was forced to resign, and replaced by a Ludendorff nominee.
-De facto, General Ludendorff determined German politics from now on.
-Kaiser Wilhelm II had long since been marginalized, and he was no longer able to cope with the situation.
-The peace resolutions made Erzberger the most loathed man within the old elites.
+Matthias was to be proved right.
+The OHL saw the peace resolution as an admission of weakness and forced the resignation of Reich Chancellor von Bethmann-Hollweg.
+Although a new Reich Chancellor was appointed, de facto the OHL determined German policy from then on, or more precisely General Ludendorff.
+Kaiser Wilhelm II had long since been marginalized and was no longer able to cope with the situation.

 America becomes an enemy